Updated: April 29, 2014, July 17, 2014, December 2014, May 2015

 - creatively orchestrate and use our time strategically

 - juggle tasks and projects improvisationally to ensure needs are met and optimize long-term overall results

 - connect and collaborate with others in a way that contributes to our overall well-being instead of exhausting and draining us

 The 8 Habits of Personal Agility and Resilience

-The 8 Habits of Agility and Resilience are keystones – the core foundational habits upon which creative flow, peak performance, and all our behavioral habits are built.
+The 8 Habits of Agility and Resilience are keystones – core foundational habits which are essential ingredients to all the other habits we wish to build.

 When personal agility in the 8 Habits is weak, life is often experienced as a recurring series of painful struggles full of dangers to avoid and inner conflicts that cause stuckness.
 Stuckness may show up in any or all of the following ways:

 - financial challenges such as excessive debt, under-earning, difficulty making a living or living within your means peacefully

 - chronic overwhelm, frustration and/or resentment